yashpatil197/linguavox/README.md

-# 🌐 PolyGlot AI
+# 🌐 LinguaVox

-**PolyGlot AI** is a lightweight, mobile-responsive web application that bridges language barriers with real-time translation and voice synthesis.
+**LinguaVox** is a lightweight, mobile-responsive web application that bridges language barriers with real-time translation and voice synthesis.
 Built with vanilla web technologies, it offers a seamless experience for translating text and speech across multiple languages.

 ## ✨ Features